 \subsubsection{Training Strategy}

-Our proposed LLIC-STF, LLIC-ELIC, and LLIC-TCM are built on Pytorch 2.1~\cite{paszke2019pytorch} and CompressAI 1.2.0b3~\cite{begaint2020compressai}.
+Our proposed LLIC-STF, LLIC-ELIC, and LLIC-TCM are built on PyTorch 2.1~\cite{paszke2019pytorch} and CompressAI 1.2.0b3~\cite{begaint2020compressai}.
 Equation~\ref{eq:loss} is employed as the loss function.
-Following existing methods~\cite{balle2018variational, minnen2018joint,minnen2020channel,cheng2020learned,he2022elic,jiang2022mlic}, the MSE and Multi-Scale Structural Similarity (MS-SSIM) are employed as the distortion metrics during trainng for rate-distortion optimization.
-Following CompressAI~\cite{begaint2020compressai}, the $\lambda$ in Equation~\ref{eq:loss} is set to $\{18, 35, 67, 130, 250, 483\}\times 10^{-4}$ for MSE and $\{2.4, 4.58, 8.73, 16.64, 31.73, 60.5\}$ for MS-SSIM.
-The training process is conducted on $2$ Intel(R) Xeon(R) Platinum 8260 CPUs and $8$ Tesla V100-32G GPUs under Pytorch distributed data parallel setting.
-During training, the batch-size is set to $16$.
+Following existing methods~\cite{balle2018variational, minnen2018joint,minnen2020channel,cheng2020learned,he2022elic,jiang2022mlic}, the MSE and Multi-Scale Structural Similarity (MS-SSIM) are employed as distortion metrics during training for rate-distortion optimization.
+Following CompressAI~\cite{begaint2020compressai}, $\lambda$ in Equation~\ref{eq:loss} is set to $\{18, 35, 67, 130, 250, 483\}\times 10^{-4}$ for MSE and $\{2.4, 4.58, 8.73, 16.64, 31.73, 60.5\}$ for MS-SSIM.
+The training process is conducted on $2$ Intel(R) Xeon(R) Platinum 8260 CPUs and $8$ Tesla V100-32G GPUs under the PyTorch distributed data parallel setting.
+During training, the batch size is set to $16$.
 Each model is trained for $2$ M steps.
 The initial learning rate is $10^{-4}$.
-The learning rate drops to $3\times 10^{-5}$ at $1.7$ M steps, drops to $10^{-5}$ at $1.8$ M steps, drops to $3\times 10^{-6}$ at $1.9$ M steps, and finally drops to $1.95$ M steps.
-Training images are randomly cropped to $256\times 256$ patches during the first 1.2M steps, and randomly cropped to $512\times 512$ patches during the rest steps.
+The learning rate {decreases} to $3\times 10^{-5}$ at $1.7$ M steps, {decreases} to $10^{-5}$ at $1.8$ M steps, {decreases} to $3\times 10^{-6}$ at $1.9$ M steps, and finally {decreases} to $1.95$ M steps.
+The training images are randomly cropped to $256\times 256$ patches during the first 1.2M steps and randomly cropped to $512\times 512$ patches during the {remaining} steps.
 Large patches are employed to improve the performance of large receptive field transform coding.